VictoriaMetrics/VictoriaMetrics/docs/guides/k8s-ha-monitoring-via-vm-cluster.md

 vmcluster-victoria-metrics-cluster-vmstorage-2                 1/1     Running   0          34s
 ```

-To verify that metrics are present in the VictoriaMetrics TSDB you can send a curl request to the `vmselect` service from kubernetes or you may setup Grafana and check it via the web interface.
+To verify that metrics are present in the VictoriaMetrics send a curl request to the `vmselect` service from kubernetes or setup Grafana and check it via the web interface.

 Run the following command to see the list of services:
 <div class="with-copy" markdown="1">